Continual Unlearning for Text-to-Image Diffusion Models: A Regularization Perspective: Conclusion

 \section{Conclusion}

 We present the first systematic study of continual unlearning for image generation, reflecting real-world scenarios where unlearning requests arrive sequentially.
-Existing methods degrade quickly---forgetting retained concepts and generating low-quality images.
-We show that simple add-on mechanisms, \eg, regularization, merging, selective FT, and a semantic-aware gradient-projection update can substantially restore performance while remaining plug-and-play with prior methods.
-These serve as strong baselines and highlight the need for further research in this direction.
+We find that existing methods quickly degrade in utility—forgetting retained concepts and generating low-quality images—and trace this failure to cumulative parameter drift and semantic interference.
+We show that simple, plug-and-play regularizers based on update norm, selective fine-tuning, model merging, and semantic-aware gradient-projection can substantially restore performance. \textbf{For practitioners}, our results suggest that combining selective fine-tuning with gradient-projection provides a strong starting point, effectively constraining both parameter drift and semantic interference to deliver robust retention across in-domain and cross-domain settings.